tamizhvendan/tamizhvendan.github.com/source/_posts/2014-12-23-step-2-fsharp-phonecat-views-using-razor.markdown

     this.View(phone)
 ```

-It just a straight forward code which just picks the phone with the given id, transform the selected phone to a view model and return the view.
+The action method ```Show``` just picks the phone with the given id, converts the selected phone to a view model and returns the view.

 The ```phones``` data which is being passed to the controller is actually a domain model representing the data that are required to show in the UI.
 Let's create it in the *Domain* project.
-Create a source file in the *Domain* project and name it as ```Catalog```.
+Create a source file in the **Domain** project and name it as ```Catalog```.

 ```fsharp
 namespace PhoneCat.Domain
 open PhoneCat.Domain.Measures

 module Catalog =